EmilyUbb/Linear-Regression/Linear Regression Proposal.md

 ### Question

 My husband and I really like to travel internationally.
 We last traveled just before COVID, and I want to use linear regression to help us decide where and when to take our next international trip.
-I will use Selenium and Beautiful Soup to scrape data and then build a linear regression model to help us decide the most affordable choice for our trip. <br><br>
+I will use Selenium and Beautiful Soup to scrape data, and then build a linear regression model to help us decide the most affordable choice for our trip. <br><br>

 ### Data